 Emphasis on education and culture in EU-China relations

 Commissioner Navracsics mentions in particular that cooperation and exchanges in education and culture, multilingualism and youth play the most important part in creating closer ties between Europe and China: “Education and cultural exchanges, together with youth and sport initiatives, can significantly contribute to developing intercultural skills and cross-cultural awareness.”
-Tibor Navracsics announces that 2018 will the year of EU-China of Tourism, with an opening event expected on 19 January 2018 in Venice, Italy.
+Tibor Navracsics announces that 2018 will be the year of EU-China of Tourism, with an opening event expected on 19 January 2018 in Venice, Italy.

 Mobility and mutual understanding